AIMarketContest/simulation/docs/tutorial/getting_started_tutorial.md

 The section `General` contains important information about the simulation that will train our agents.
 We see the number of self play agents (how many copies of the agent you are trying to train should be included in the simulation), the demand function to use and more.
 Please see the documentation on configurations to learn more about the options available.
-# TODO: documentation on configurations.
 For now, let's change the demand function from `Fixed` to `Gaussian`.
 The project comes with a few predefined demand functions for you already and later we will also demonstrate how to define your own.

 The section `Naive Agents` defines which pre-defined non-learning agents should be included in the simulations and their counts.
 In this file we are including 3 FixedFifty agents and 1 Random agent.
-For more detail on the given agents please see the specific configuration.
+For more detail on the given agents please see the documentation on configuration files.
-# TODO: documentation on the given agents

 The `other` section helps interface with RLlib directly and configure their training routines.
 This helps give you better control over more complex training routines.
 Changing this section is outside the scope of this tutorial.